JuneToJuly/ICStream/README.md

 StreamClient
 * Client type that is broadcasting/streaming.
 * GUI: ????
 * When this type of client is launched, it sends a request to the server to stream.
-(StartStreamRequest)
+(StartStreamRequest id = 100)
 * It must provide a name (string).
 * The server stores a streamerMap<ThreadID, name>, and immediately checks if the name is unique.
 * If unique, the server assigns a thread from its streamerPool to the client, and stores that pair in its map.